Probabilistic logic programs are logic programs in which some of the facts are annotated with probabilities.

 For an introduction, please consult the following papers

 ProbLog2 is our 2nd generation engine to reason with the ProbLog language.
 The current engine builds on logic programming, knowledge compilation, the distribution semantics and probabilistic, graphical models.
+It allows you to:

 For more information about these inference and learning tasks and how they are solved in ProbLog2, please consult the following papers.

 evidence(smokes(angelika),false). evidence(influences(jonas,joris),false). query(smokes(joris)).

 You can try out ProbLog using our online editor.

 ProbLog2 can optionally make use of: SDDs, c2d, DSHARP and YAP Prolog.